dann254/fancy-shoppinglist/test/README.md

   3. run `nosetests app_test.py`

 ## Test 1.
-  this test verifies if when password and confirm password are similar, the result is TRUE.
+  this test verifies if, when password and confirm password are similar, the result is TRUE.
 ## Test 2.
     This test is the inverse of test one and confirms if the result is false when the passwords dont match